akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”

-Beatrice immediately looked at the goose.
+Indoors, Beatrice immediately scooped up her goose, pulling the bird against her chest as if to shield it from the very sound of the man's voice.

-The goose honked at her.
+The goose gave a sharp, indignant honk at her.

 The King's servant quickly turned his impatient horse, brushing imagined dust from his cloak as he departed.